HudaFatimaHuda/CRUD-in-PHP/README.md

 **Form Validation:** Handle form errors and provide feedback to users.

-**AJAX Email Check:** Use AJAX to asynchronously check if an email is already registered during signup.
+**AJAX Email Check:** Use AJAX to asynchronously check if an email is already registered during signup and for form validaion.